awsdocs/aws-systems-manager-user-guide/doc_source/ssm-share-modify.md

 ## Stop Sharing a Document \(AWS Tools for Windows PowerShell\)<a name="unshare-using-ps"></a>

-Open **AWS Tools for Windows PowerShell** on your local computer and execute the following command to stop sharing a command\.
+Open **AWS Tools for Windows PowerShell** on your local computer and run the following command to stop sharing a command\.

 ```
 Edit-SSMDocumentPermission -Name document name –AccountIdsToRemove AWS account ID -PermissionType Share